BYLAWS & RESOLUTIONS

 C-1 EDUCATION, A VALUED PROFESSION

-The Plymouth County Education Association believes that social and economic pressures discourage current teachers from continuing in and potential teachers from “entering” the education profession.
-The PCEA urges teachers to continue to work toward improving economic incentives and restoring public respect for the profession.
-(1986, Amended: 1988, 1991, 1998)
+The Plymouth County Education Association believes that social and economic pressures discourage current teachers from continuing in and potential teachers and ESP’s from “entering” the education profession.
+The PCEA urges educators to take an active role improving economic incentives and restoring public respect for the profession.
+(1986, Amended: 1988, 1991, 1998, 2015, 2016)

 C-2 PLYMOUTH COUNTY EDUCATION ASSOCIATION MEMBERSHIP